upstash/redis-js/examples/cloudflare-workers-with-typescript/README.md

-# Cloudflare Workers Example
+# Cloudflare Worker Typescript Example

 This example uses
-[Wrangler](https://developers.cloudflare.com/workers/wrangler/) to create a javascript worker.
+[Wrangler](https://developers.cloudflare.com/workers/wrangler/) to create a typescript worker

 ## How to use